acailic/acailic.github.io/_notes/oca-chapter-3.md

  int indexOf(String str, int fromIndex)
           Returns the index within this string of the first occurrence of the specified substring, starting at the specified index.

+  public StringBuilder delete(int start, int end)   Removes the characters in a substring of this sequence.
+The substring begins at the specified start and extends to the character at index end - 1 or to the end of the sequence if no such character exists.
+If start is equal to end, no changes are made.
 ```